Tudi/WowRetriHelperBot/readme.txt

 Setup :
 This is only required if default setup is not working for you
 - login ingame
-- make sure "NextBestSpell" addon is running
+- make sure "NextBestSpell" addon is running.
+There should be a gray background text window saying "waiting for combat"
 - start addon demo mode by typing ingame chat message : "/nbs demo".
 If you did it right than the "textwindow" should cycle available text messages
 - open "TakeScreenshots.au3"
 - make sure $IsFirstRun = 1